faassen/xot/README.md

 For features such as tree manipulation and Xpath, you can use [libxml](https://github.com/KWARC/rust-libxml) which wraps the libxml2 C library.
-Unfortunately its tree manipulation facilities entirely complete, and I've experienced odd errors and even crashes when using it; this was part of the reason I created Xot.
+Unfortunately its tree access facilities aren't entirely complete, and I've experienced odd errors and even crashes when using it; this was part of the reason I created Xot.

-If you need to process big XML data with high performance, you may not want to use a tree library and instead use one of the various parser/serialization libraries.
+If you need to process big XML data with high performance, you may not want to use a tree library and instead use one of the various XML parser/serialization libraries.